There are no affiliate links on PagePipe.

 SiteGround is saying they can’t perform well as long as you’re using WordPress.
+What?!
 They’re pointing the finger at WordPress.
 It could be true – but we doubt it.
-Here’s why: 26.4 percent of the Internet is using WordPress – 500 new WordPress sites are created every day!
+Here’s why: a large percentage of the Internet is using WordPress – 500 new WordPress sites are created every day!
 Surely SiteGround isn’t ignoring this?
 Do all their WordPress customers see this badness?
-If so they have a big problem – not WordPress.
+If so they have a big, fat problem – not WordPress.

 OFFSITE LINK: Falling Out Of Love With Siteground >